 I was sent to Coach Rusell's math class.
 Those few days broke my heart.
 The handful of kids attempting the problems on the board all had the same incorrect answers.
 They were dividing integers.
 They'd been told a negative number divided by a negative number is negative.
 The kids that were trying to study and learn were being outright denied an education.

 Thus began my career in teaching.
 Offering kids who were already disadvantaged an adequate education would not level the playing field- but it was a start.
 I definitely wasn't the best teacher.
 There were plenty of times my lessons flopped or spelling time wasn't included in the schedule.
 I tried.

-But today, my last batch pf pumpkins graduated on to high school.
+But today, my last batch of pumpkins graduated on 8th grade.

 I'm so proud of my former 3rd graders.
 Watching the girls dressed in their finest (with high heels on!) walking the stage while finding their balance... the boys standing tall in their tuxes trying to hold their heads high...
 It's a beautiful moment.
 It's a moment that reminded me why I became a teacher and question why I left teaching.